Lancia Stratos: New Stratos

 Following the stalled Fenomenon project, one interested backer funded a one-off model.
 Commissioned by Michael Stoschek (a keen rally driver and chairman of Brose Group) and his son, Maximilian, the New Stratos was announced in 2010 based on the overall design and concept of the original Stratos and was designed and developed by Pininfarina.

 The car made use of a Ferrari 430 Scuderia as a donor car, using the chassis (shortened by 200 mm resulting in a wheelbase of 2400 mm) and much of the mechanical elements including the 4.3 L V8 engine (4,308 cm^{3}), tuned to generate 540 hp at 8,200 rpm (also reported at 550 bhp) and torque of 520 Nm at 3,750 rpm.

-The New Stratos weighs 1247 kg and is claimed to accelerate to 100 km/h in 3.3 seconds and on to a top speed close to 200 mi/h.
+The New Stratos weighs 1247 kg and is claimed to accelerate to 100 km/h (62 mph) in 3.3 seconds and on to a top speed close to 200 mi/h.
 While shorter than its donor car, the New Stratos is a little larger than the original Stratos, with a length of 4181 mm, 1971 mm wide and 1240 mm tall.
 There were reports that given sufficient interest a small production run of up to 25 cars could be possible.
 Ferrari did not consent to this plan, and forbade its suppliers to support the project.
 However, on 10 February 2018, Italian coachbuilding firm Manifattura Automobili Torino of Paolo Garella announced that it would be commencing with the production of the originally planned 25 cars.